Tag: community

 2. It is important to understand that it is the in us that empowers us.
 Knowing that to be the case, how can you look to the interests of others?

-3. What are a number of ways that can look when dealing with life and routines, and in extreme situations such as natural disasters and pandemics?
+3. What are a number of ways that can look when dealing with and routines, and in extreme situations such as natural disasters and pandemics?

 • Salvation Praise